 And I am about to do what I do best.

-DAQUIRIS AND DAGGERS by Melissa Marr:
+Excerpt from DAQUIRIS AND DAGGERS by Melissa Marr:

 A fun spa weekend away with friends in a city free of monsters, what could be better?
 Gen’s necromancy had been on the fritz, so a recharge sounds perfect–until she arrives in San Diego to discover that either the spa is too steps beyond weird or there’s magic afoot.